 Bordeaux vs Napa Valley: Price Appreciation

-Price appreciation is a core pillar in assessing a wine’s investment potential.
-While both Bordeaux and Napa Valley wines have demonstrated impressive growth on the secondary market, their appreciation curves, market behaviors, and volatility differ significantly.
+Price appreciation is the core metric when you’re assessing a wine’s investment potential.
+Both Bordeaux and Napa Valley have delivered impressive growth on the secondary market, but their appreciation curves, market behaviors, and volatility profiles differ in ways that should directly influence your strategy.

 Bordeaux Wines

-Bordeaux wines have historically delivered stable, long-term price growth, bolstered by global demand, consistent critical scores, and vintage prestige.
-Their performance is closely tracked through indices such as the Liv-ex Bordeaux 500, which rose by 13.1% in 2021 and maintained modest positive returns in 2023, despite broader market corrections.
+Bordeaux wines have historically delivered stable, long-term price growth, driven by global demand, consistent critical scores, and vintage prestige.
+Their performance gets tracked through indices like the Liv-ex Bordeaux 500, which rose 13.1% in 2021 and held modest positive returns through 2023 despite broader market corrections.
+That kind of resilience matters when you’re thinking about downside protection.

 • Château Lafite Rothschild 2000: Released at ~$250; currently valued at $1,200–$1,400, a 380–460% ROI over 23 years.